juliogonzalez/cp-installssl/README.md

 You have an example at this very same repository.

+If you are having 403 HTTP errros when using cp-installssl, it's because your password has non-alphanumerical characters.
+Please not that all values should be enclosed within double quotes (`"`) as at the example.

 # Bash wrapper

 Inside the **wrapper** folder you will find a bash script, which can be useful to combine cp-intallssl and acme.sh to autorenew and install certificates.